Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Congratulations!
-You've just gotten your own domain name, and you need to point it to your web host.
+You've just gotten your own domain name, and you need to connect it to your hosting.
 This is easier than it sounds.
 Here we're showing an easy illustrated step by step guide for how to do that.

 1. Find out the nameservers for your web host